MileHacker Logo

 Online Resources

-Restaurant websites and online reviews (Yelp, TripAdvisor) list dietary accommodations.
+Restaurant websites and reviews on the internet (Yelp, TripAdvisor) list dietary accommodations.
 Dedicated dietary apps also help.

 Look at reviews online